UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 Cloud resource specific logging, such as native activity or diagnostic, can be used by teams where beneficial.
 These logs aren't usually ingested in Elastic, and teams need to keep a close eye on the costs associated with using them.

-#### Legacy - LogStash and on premise ElasticSearch
+#### Legacy - LogStash and on-premise ElasticSearch

-An on premise LogStash instance is responsible for ingesting and mutating logs from Azure Event Hub into on premise ElasticSearch.
+An on-premise LogStash instance is responsible for ingesting and mutating logs from Azure Event Hub into on-premise ElasticSearch.
 This pattern is considered legacy and should only continue to be adopted whilst Elastic Cloud is not yet available.

-### On premise services
+### On-premise services

-On premise services should use a log aggregator and shipper such as Elastic Filebeat, or the Serilog ElasticSearch sink, to ingest logs into Elastic Cloud.
+On-premise services should use a log aggregator and shipper such as Elastic Filebeat, or the Serilog ElasticSearch sink, to ingest logs into Elastic Cloud.

-#### Legacy - LogShipper and on premise ElasticSearch
+#### Legacy - LogShipper and on-premise ElasticSearch

-Using LogShipper to ingest logs from on premise services to on premise ElasticSearch is considered legacy and should no longer be adopted.
+Using LogShipper to ingest logs from on-premise services to on-premise ElasticSearch is considered legacy and should no longer be adopted.

 ***

 ## Migrating services to Elastic Cloud

-Existing services that are currently using the legacy Azure Event Hub > LogStash > on premise ElasticSearch pattern will need to have no errors (and ideally no warnings) being reported in LogStash before they are migrated to Elastic Cloud.
-Furthermore, these services should be adhering to this logging policy before migration.
+Existing services that are currently using the legacy Azure Event Hub > LogStash > on-premise ElasticSearch pattern should have no errors (and no warnings) in LogStash before they are migrated to Elastic Cloud.
+Furthermore, these services should adhere to the logging policy before migration.